Lew Allen: Retirement

-Allen did not believe that manned spaceflight was useful.
-He reportedly told a Manned Spaceflight Engineer that he had helped cancel Manned Orbiting Laboratory in the 1960s, and would have canceled the Space Shuttle program.
-Following his retirement from the Air Force in 1982, Allen became the director of the Jet Propulsion Laboratory (JPL), during part of the Voyager Program (space probes launched in 1977), and he served as the Director of the JPL until 1990.
+Allen did not believe that crewed spaceflight was useful.
+He reportedly told a manned spaceflight engineer that he had helped cancel Manned Orbiting Laboratory in the 1960s, and would have canceled the Space Shuttle program.
+Following his retirement from the Air Force in 1982, Allen became the director of the Jet Propulsion Laboratory (JPL), during part of the Voyager Program (space probes launched in 1977), and he served as the director of the JPL until 1990.

 Allen was a member of the National Academy of Engineering and the Council on Foreign Relations.

 From 1993 to 1995, Allen served as a member of the President's Foreign Intelligence Advisory Board (PFIAB) and the Intelligence Oversight Board.

 Allen was awarded the 1999 Distinguished Graduate Award of the Association of Graduates, the alumni association of West Point graduates.

-Allen died in Potomac Falls, Virginia, on January 4, 2010, of complications from rheumatoid arthritis.
+Allen died in Potomac Falls, Virginia, on 4 January 2010, of complications from rheumatoid arthritis.
 He was buried at Arlington National Cemetery on March 22, 2010.